nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/functional_comparison.rst

 ----------------------------------------------------------------------------------------------------
 This section describes the functional comparison with the validation function provided by Nablarch.

-.. list-table:: Function comparison (✓: Provided; △: Partially provided; ×: Not provided; -: Not applicable)
+.. list-table:: Function comparison (A: Provided; B: Partially provided; C: Not provided; D: Not applicable)
   :header-rows: 1
   :class: something-special-class